phpDocumentor/phpDocumentor/CONTRIBUTING.md

    date you should be able to see the profile output for phpDocumentor.
 Clicking on the URL does work as it expects a URL and we are profiling a command line application.

+## Getting started

+Once you cloned the repository you should be able to run the following commands to get started

+`$ composer install`
+`$ php bin/phpunit`
+`$ php bin/behat`

+Both behat and phpunit tests should pass without issues.

 [PROGIT]:             http://git-scm.com/book
 [GITHUB_HELP_PR]:     https://help.github.com/articles/using-pull-requests
 [VAGRANT]:            http://vagrantup.com